avg-bitsian/avg-bitsian.github.io/pages/humour.md

 > His customers took it with a _pinch of salt_.

 * Sometimes, people who claim to be an _asset_ are just off by two letters.

-* A chicken sandwich is an attempt to make both ends _meat_.

 > My uncle lost his business in the packaging industry.
 > He is still _recovering_ from it.